 Furthermore, featured GEMS’ data-based intelligence will enable Zenobē to participate in the most valuable UK electricity markets.

-Expectations for the Kilmarnock South energy storage system
+Expectations for the Kilmarnock South BESS project

 This new project, according to Andy Tang, the Vice President of Wärtsilä Energy Storage & Optimisation division, will bring Wärtsilä’s portfolio of energy storage assets in the United Kingdom to over 2 gigawatt hours.

-James Basden, the Founder of Zenobē on the other hand said that the partnership with Wärtsilä demonstrates Zenobē’s commitment to better utilize wind power and support its growth by doubling Scotland’s battery storage capacity.
+James Basden, Founder of Zenobē on the other hand said that the partnership with Wärtsilä demonstrates Zenobē’s commitment to better utilize wind power and support its growth by doubling Scotland’s battery storage capacity.

 The Kilmarnock South energy storage system according to Basden will enhance the country’s position as a leader in delivering energy that is cost-effective, clean and efficient.

-A part of a £750 million energy storage project in Scotland
+Part of a £750 million energy storage project in Scotland

 The Kilmarnock South energy storage system project is part of a larger £750 million project.
 Developed by Zenobē the project seeks to build multiple energy storage systems in Blackhillock, Eccles and Kilmarnock.

-First RWE Battery Energy Storage System Construction in Netherlands
+Also Read: First RWE Battery Energy Storage System Construction in Netherlands

-Construction begins on Sweden’s largest battery energy storage system
+Also Read: Construction begins on Sweden’s largest battery energy storage system